Paralegal Resume Example

 You can use a hybrid or skill-based resume format.
 This helps you highlight coursework, internships, or volunteer projects that prove your value as a litigation paralegal.

 Tailor your resume to each job posting.
-I always pull keywords from the job ad and sprinkle those into my skills, achievements, and objective statement for better results.
+I always pull keywords from the job ad and sprinkle those into my skills, achievements, and objective statement for better results, and I make sure to include a cover letter to strengthen my application.

 I also showcase academic projects or mock trial experiences.
 These count, and they show I’m serious about litigation work, even if my professional background is limited.